JustUselessCode/SubnettingInfo/README.md

 > Host-Amount: 16.777.214
 > ```

+# How to use the Tool with Ipv6?
+> As of right now, Ipv6 is not yet supported but will be added in the future.

-# How to unistall the tool
+# How to unistall the Tool?
 > In a PowerShell Window run the command ```dotnet tool uninstall subnettinginfo --global```